ArwaSharif/Women-Soccer/README.md

 ### Unsolved Problems

-- Adding ane removing a team to the favorites list
+- Adding and removing a team to the favorites list
 - A show route to render information about a specific team
 - Error Handling
+- useEffect

 ### Future Enhancements
 - Preventing duplicate teams, usernames, and emails